 The fine spatial resolution of storable data in a GIS environment has meant that many municipal, county and state planning officials can coordinate data management.
 Parcel-level data is coded for the e911 emergency systems, and property parcel data can track land use, ownership, price of property, tax assessment, dates of water and sewer projects and the like.
 It is this real-estate quality that is particularly useful for cemetery management, which is, in a way, just one more variant of real-estate parcels.

 Data When dealing with GIS data, there are many issues and questions that come to mind about the data itself.
 How is the data going to be collected and stored?
 What is the accuracy of the data?
 What attributes will the database have?
-Will any set standard be adhere to?
+Will any set standard be adhered to?
 Who has rights to access and use the data?

 The data collection for any GIS project is done via different avenues.
-Many organizations collect the data thru employees on the clock; while other organizations are so tapped on funds that they take data that has been collected by volunteers.
+Many organizations collect the data through employees on the clock; while other organizations are so stretched for funds that they take data that has been collected by volunteers.
 Another option is to obtain data from online clearinghouses that generally don’t disclose how the data was collected.
+If at all possible, ground-truthing of the data is useful to check for accuracy, but given the size of some of the datasets, the data is often used with gratitude, turning a blind eye to meta-data issues (see below, page 11).

 There are no universally accepted standards for data collection procedures or accuracies for GIS projects; there are, however, mapping standards that directly relate to the data collected.
 Storage of GIS data is normally done on the GIS consultant’s servers.
 The data for a simple GIS can easily reach in excess of 10GB; large GIS projects need dedicated servers for data storage and retrieval.
-The mapping standards in existence for GIS projects are considered a standards for all GIS projects, there are no standards in existence specifically for creating a cemetery GIS.
+The mapping standards in existence for GIS projects are considered a standards for all GIS projects, although there are no standards in existence specifically for creating a cemetery GIS.
 Standards created by the Federal Government for mapping spatial data are to be adhered to “only when no equivalent voluntary consensus standards exist” (FGDC, 2012).
 So it is assumed that all collections of GIS data, especially data obtained from an online clearinghouse, would at least adhere to this standard.
 Just because there are no existing federal cemetery GIS standards to pull from, doesn’t mean that there aren’t any to adhere to.

 Many states offer grant monies to cemeteries for the purpose of creating a cemetery GIS.
 If a cemetery is to participate in this state program, the database must adhere to certain standards.
 For example, Utah has devised a standard for GIS work in cemeteries.
 The database must contain only certain attributes of a certain size and the mapping work must be completed by a firm specializing in GIS consulting (Utah, 2012).
 All of Utah’s standards for a cemetery GIS can be found at http://history.utah.gov/research_and_collections/cemeteries/submit_data_info.html.
 Because many public authorities are struggling financially, most have not set standards for the collection of the data.
 Maine, for example, is looking for volunteers to collect cemetery data for inclusion into their database (Maine.gov, 2012).
-The standards used for cemetery GIS’s vary and until a federal standard specifically for the creation of a cemetery GIS, the standards will never be identical from cemetery to cemetery.
+The standards used for cemetery GIS projects vary and until a federal standard specifically for the creation of a cemetery GIS is created, the standards will never be identical from cemetery to cemetery.